Abbey Mortgage Bank gets double investment rating

 By Peter Egwuatu

-Abbey Mortgage Bank has kicked start the year 2023 was it bagged double investment rating.
+Abbey Mortgage Bank Kick Starts the year 2023 on a high as it bagged a double investment rating.

 Kicking the year off on a new high, Abbey received new ratings, ‘A-’ from Data Pro, a leading technology-driven credit rating agency.